ivancea/mercadona-images-extension/README.md

 Now, while searching the products, you should see a grid instead of the table.

-Note: It may take some tim (Less than a second with a good connection) for the new grid to appear.
+Note: It may take some time (Less than a second) for the new grid to appear.
+If it doesn't, try reloading the page, checking the instructions again, or opening an issue.